 The only way to completely prevent malware on your Android is to never download any apps, never plug the Android into a computer, and pretty much live in a bubble for the remainder of the device’s lifetime.
 Well, that’s not exactly practical, so here are some tips you should know to minimize the chances of contracting malware.

 - Check app reviews.
 When you find a new app to download, always read the reviews first.
 If the app is problematic in any way, some of the reviews will make note of it and you can move on.
-If the app doesn’t have any reviews, you may want to steer clear until it does.
+If the app doesn’t have any reviews, you may want to steer clear until it does, otherwise you could end up infected with malware like clipper malware that affects Android users.

 - Check developer’s track record.
 Okay, so let’s say there’s an app you really want but there are no reviews on it and you don’t feel like waiting.
 You can always check the developer’s other apps to see if they have a reputable track record.
 If this is their first app, though, you’re back to square one and your best bet is to be safe than sorry.